Officers slashed tires on vehicles parked amid Minneapolis protests, unrest

 Among the vehicle owners whose tires were damaged was Star Tribune reporter Chris Serres, who was covering the protests the night of May 30 and returned to the Kmart lot about 1 a.m. and saw his car was among a few dozen with flattened tires.

-Spokesmen for the Minneapolis Police Department, Hennepin County Sheriff’s office and the National Guard said their personnel were not the ones shown damaging tires in the videos that are making the rounds on social media.
+Spokesmen for the Minneapolis Police Department, Hennepin County Sheriff's Office and the National Guard said their personnel were not the ones shown damaging tires in the videos and photos that are making the rounds on social media.